1 tablet contains:

 The most significant risk factor for cervical cancer is persistent human papillomavirus infection.
 There are reports of a slight increase in the risk of developing cervical cancer with prolonged use of combined oral contraceptives.
 However, the connection with the use of combined oral contraceptives has not been proven.
 Contradictions remain regarding the extent to which these data are associated with screening for cervical pathology or with features of sexual behavior (a more rare use of barrier methods of contraception).

 A meta-analysis of 54 epidemiological studies showed that there is a slightly increased relative risk of developing breast cancer diagnosed in women who used combined oral contraceptives (relative risk - 1.24).
-The increased risk gradually disappears within 10 years after stopping these drugs.
-Due to the fact that breast cancer is rare in women under 40 years of age, an increase in the number of breast cancer diagnoses in women currently taking or currently taking combined oral contraceptives is negligible in relation to the overall risk of this disease.
+The increased risk gradually disappears within 10 years after stopping taking these drugs.
+Due to the fact that breast cancer is rare in women under 40 years of age, an increase in the number of breast cancer diagnoses in women who are currently taking combined oral contraceptives or who have recently taken is insignificant in relation to the overall risk of this disease.
 Its connection with the use of combined oral contraceptives has not been proven.
-The observed increased risk may also be a consequence of an earlier diagnosis of breast cancer in women who use combined oral contraceptives.
+The observed increased risk may also be a consequence of an earlier diagnosis of breast cancer in women, using combined oral contraceptives.
 Women who have ever used combined oral contraceptives have earlier stages of breast cancer than women who have never used them.

 In rare cases, against the background of the use of combined oral contraceptives, the development of liver tumors was observed, which in some cases led to life-threatening intraperitoneal bleeding.
 In the case of severe pain in the abdomen, liver enlargement, or signs of intra-abdominal bleeding, this should be considered when making a differential diagnosis.